BangL/WGCommandFlags/README.md

 WGCommandFlags
 ==============

-"Essentials" extension to (dis)allow the execution of commands in specific "WorldGuard" regions.
+WorldGuard extension to deny the execution of commands in specific regions.